huggingface/blog/pytorch-ddp-accelerate-transformers.md

 ## General Overview

 This tutorial assumes you have a basic understanding of PyTorch and how to train a simple model.
-It will showcase training on multiple GPUs through a process called Distributed Data Parallelism (DDP) through three different layers:
+It will showcase training on multiple GPUs through a process called Distributed Data Parallelism (DDP) through three different levels of increasing abstraction:

 - Native PyTorch DDP through the `pytorch.distributed` module
 - Utilizing 🤗 Accelerate's light wrapper around `pytorch.distributed` that also helps ensure the code can be run on a single GPU and TPUs with zero code changes and miminimal code changes to the original code
-- Utilizing 🤗 Transformer's trainer, which is a high level wrapping API to perform a similar result to Accelerate
+- Utilizing 🤗 Transformer's high-level Trainer API which abstracts all the boilerplate code and supports various devices and distributed scenarios

 ## What is "Distributed" training and why does it matter?